Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

     * e.g. `sip:sprout.example.com:5054;transport=tcp;lr;orig;auto-reg`
 * `non_register_authentication` - controls when Sprout will challenge a non-REGISTER request using SIP Proxy-Authentication.
 Possible values are `never` (meaning Sprout will never challenge) or `if_proxy_authorization_present` (meaning Sprout will only challenge requests that have a Proxy-Authorization header).
 * `ralf_threads` - used on Sprout nodes, this determines how many worker threads should be started to do Ralf request processing (defaults to 25).
+* `sprout_av_store` - this is the location of Sprout's authorization vector store.
+It just has the format <domain>[:port].
+If not provided, Sprout uses the local site's registration store.

 ## Experimental options